kimhyla/StateID-App/docs/mvp/08-chunk.md

 • Calendars: Google Workspace Calendar / Microsoft 365 (Outlook).
 • Optional Connector: Zoom private OAuth (background safeguards for Zoom flows; see §5.1 “Backstops”).
 • Yahoo coverage: when invites originate from Zoom/Teams/Google/Outlook (including “Add to Yahoo”), Yahoo consumes the ICS/body containing our wrapper/line.
 Direct manual Yahoo-only creation has no API; use Your Join Link or banner fallback.

-4. Installation & Onboarding
-Sign-in (passwordless)
-• Sign in with Google / Sign in with Microsoft (OAuth), or Sign in with Email (one-time code).
-• Same sign-in = same account across desktop and mobile.
-• No passwords.
-No phone number required.
-Onboarding (Desktop)
-Pre-step: Sign in.
-Step 1 — Connect your calendars
-Connect Google Calendar and/or Microsoft 365 (Outlook).
-Step 2 — Which video-service(s) do you use with clients?
-?
-Zoom
-?
-Google Meet
-?
-Microsoft Teams
-?
-Webex
-?
-Doxy / VSee / Doximity / RingCentral / BlueJeans
-?
-Client portal / EHR
-?
-Another video service (not listed)
-• If Zoom is checked ? show inline Connect Zoom (optional) (one click).
-• If Another video service (not listed) is checked ? show: Paste one example join link (https).
-Step 3 — Client portal / EHR (only if selected)
-Show Your Join Link (e.g., https://stateid.app/your-slug) with a Copy button.
-One line:
-“To run StateID seamlessly in the background, paste this link in your portal where your normal meeting link appears.
-If that’s not possible, no worries—we’ll send a one-line manual verification at the start of your video conference.”
-[Help]
-Help (collapsed):
-• Look for Video link, Teleh